ludibrinki/sofun/README.md

     num sums ?
 1000 num = : 0 ?
 3 num % ~ 5 num % ~ | : num num 1 + sums + ? num 1 + sums

 The above function gives you the correct result, when executed as "1 sums".
 As you see, due to reverse polish notation SOFun's code isn't really readable.
 Then again, all of it's syntax just consists of ':'s and '?'s: no braces, no semicolons, no keywords.
 Just two symbols and a few built-in functions that behave exactly the same as any other function you could write yourself.

-SOFun's Repl is written in plain c++11.
+That doesn't make it an easier language to write programs in, but isn't it kind of cool nonetheless? ;)